New York State Income Taxes: the Complete Guide for Expats

 New York’s Department of Taxation and Finance requires residents, part-year residents, and certain nonresidents with New York-sourced income to file state taxes.

-• A permanent place of abode in the state of New York for all of the tax year and spend 184 days or more in the state during the tax year
+• Have a permanent place of abode in the state of New York for all of the tax year, AND spend 184 days or more in the state during the tax year

-• Note: The state defines a “permanent place of abode” as a residence that you permanently maintain — whether you own it or not — that is suitable for year-round use.
-A spouse’s condo located in Utica, for example, would count as a permanent place of abode.
+The state defines a “permanent place of abode” as a residence that you permanently maintain — whether you own it or not — that is suitable for year-round use.
+A spouse’s condo located in Utica, for example, would count as a permanent place of abode

-However, there are exceptions for two groups of people: Group A and Group B. Those who fall into either of these groups are not considered New York state tax residents.
+However, there are exceptions for two groups of people: Group A and Group B. Those who fall into either of these groups are not considered New York residents for state tax purposes.

 Group A includes those who: